Champagne Pierre Paillard - "Les Terres Roses" Bouzy Grand Cru Rosé Extra Brut NV 750ml (12.5% ABV)

 They have farmed organically since 2012 but only became certified in 2020 - believing you have to go further.
 All parcels have been planted with cover crops for the last ten to fifteen years and synthetic treatments, such as those used against mildew, are kept to an absolute minimum.

-They bottle in June/July to maximize the influence of the oak and because they rely on native yeast fermentation and natural malolactic fermentation that takes time so they don’t want to rush the fermentation.
-After bottled for the second fermentation and kept in their 19th century cellars for a minimum of 3 years and as much as 10 years before being disgorged.
-Parcelles and Terre de Rosé are aged under crown cap and all the single vineyard wines (aged for a minimum of 5 years sur latte) are under cork.
+farming & cellar: certified organic, practicing biodynamic, Each plot is harvested and vinified separately in oak.
+Fermentation is carried out at lower temperatures to retain the aromatics and the wines are kept in combo of steel and neutral barrel on their fine lees until the early summer, bottled in June/July to maximize the influence of the oak and because they rely on native yeast fermentation and natural malolactic fermentation that takes time so they don’t want to rush the fermentation.
+After bottled for the second fermentation and kept in their 19th century cellars for a minimum of 3 years, aged under crown cap